Esri/navigator-integration/README.md

 arcgis-navigator://?stop=43.651508,-70.290554&stopname=Bissell+Bothers
 ```

-If either the name or address contains reserved characters, these should be (percent?) encoded.
+If either the name or address contains reserved characters, these should be URL encoded.
 For example, this URL defines a single stop named ‘Street & Co.’:

 ```
 arcgis-navigator://?stop=33+Wharf+Street,+Portland+ME&stopname=Street+%26+Co.